How Long Do Riding Mowers Last? Average Life Expectancy By Brand

 Cub Cadet

-Another riding lawn mower that has great features and durability is Cub Cadet.
-With proper care and maintenance, cutting machines from this brand can help mow your lawn for at least 500 to 1000 hours.
+Another riding lawn mower brand known for its great features and durability is Cub Cadet.
+With proper care and maintenance, their cutting machines can reliably mow your lawn for at least 500 to 1000 hours.

 John Deere

-If a riding lawn mower that can last a long period is what you seek, our resident landscaping experts could confidently recommend John Deere.
+If a riding lawn mower that can last a long period is what you seek, I could confidently recommend John Deere.
 Its single-cylinder mower options are popularly known to have an average life expectancy of 500 to 1000 hours.

 Craftsman